Intro to IPR, Part 1—Economic Incentive Theory

 Introduction

 There are two mainstream ways of thinking about intellectual property rights (IPR).
 Legal scholars tend to approach the area by splitting it into its component parts, distinguishing sharply between patent, copyright, trademark, trade secrets, and sui generis schemes like the Database Right in the European Union.
-The legal approach is complex and messy, but does capture some elements of the IPR landscape that will be crucial for debaters competing for top spots at national tournaments.
+The legal approach is complex and messy, but does capture some elements of the IP landscape that will be crucial for debaters competing for top spots at national tournaments.

 The economic approach, while very deep, is conceptually much simpler.
 Rather than differentiating between forms of IPR at the outset, this approach focuses on the set of policy levers that the disparate areas share.
 This approach allows us to think about the topic through the lens of a manageable set of argument genres—different impacts and uniqueness arguments are tied together by a set of canonical argument ‘themes’ justifying each of the topic’s ‘traditional’ IPR areas.